A Tractable Unified Skew-t Distribution and Its Copula for Heterogeneous Asymmetries: TrUST Copula

 \subsection{Bayesian Inference for the Copula Parameters}

-We now outline the Bayesian inference for the TrUST copula parameters $\thetavec=\{\Omega,A,\nu\}$.
-For simplicity, the marginals of data $Y_{ij}\sim F_{Y_j}$ are assumed known, although joint estimation of these with $\thetavec$ is possible by extending the MCMC scheme discussed here.
+We now outline Bayesian inference for the TrUST copula parameters $\thetavec=\{\Psi,A,\nu\}$.
+For simplicity, the marginals of data $Y_{ij}\sim F_{Y_j}$ are assumed known, although joint estimation of these with $\thetavec$ is possible by extending the MCMC scheme discussed here to also draw $F_{Y_1},\ldots,F_{Y_d}$ from their conditional posteriors.

-Let $U_j:=F_{\UST,q}(Z_j;1, \Delta_j, \Sigma, \nu)$ for $j=1,\ldots,d$, where $\mZ\sim \mbox{TrUST}_q(\Omega,A,\nu)$, and $f_{\UST,q}=\frac{d}{dz_j} F_{\UST,q}$ is the marginal density of $Z_j$ given at~\eqref{eq:trust_unimargin_pdf}.
+Let $U_j:=F_{\UST,q}(Z_j;1, \Delta_j, \Sigma, \nu)$ for $j=1,\ldots,d$, where $\mZ\sim \TRUST_q(\Omega,A,\nu)$, and $f_{\UST,q}=\frac{d}{dz_j} F_{\UST,q}$ is the marginal density of $Z_j$ given at~\eqref{eq:trust_unimargin_pdf}.
 Then the joint density of $(\mU,\mL,W)$ can be evaluated using a change of variables from $\mZ$ to $\mU=(U_1,\ldots,U_d)^\top$ to obtain

 where $f_{Z,L,W}$ is defined previously at~\eqref{eq:jnt}, and the denominator arises from the Jacobian of the transformation.
 This density can be used to define an extended likelihood and augmented posterior for $\thetavec$ and the latents $\lvec,\wvec$.
+The extended likelihood is more tractable than the likelihood based directly on the copula density at~\eqref{eq:trust_copula_pdf}.

 For the observed copula data \(\uvec_{obs}= \{\uvec_i\}_{i=1}^n\), where \(\uvec_i=(u_{i1},\dots,u_{id})^\top\) and \(u_{ij}=F_{Y_j}(y_{ij})\), the extended likelihood is simply $\mathcal{L}\lrp{\thetavec,\lvec,\wvec;\uvec_{obs}} = \prod_{i=1}^n f_{U,L,W}(\uvec_i,\lvec_i,w_i;\thetavec)$.
-When combined with the same prior for $\thetavec$ in Section~\ref{sec:04}, the resulting Bayesian augmented posterior is
+When combined with the same prior for $\thetavec$ in Section~\ref{sec:augpost}, the resulting Bayesian augmented posterior is

-where the identification constraint for $\Delta$ is imposed through the prior as before.
+where the identification constraint for $\Delta$ is imposed through the prior.

 The MCMC scheme at Algorithm~1 with some minor adjustments can be used to evaluate this augmented posterior.
 Generating $\lvec$ and $\wvec$ in Steps~1 and~2 is unchanged, except that $\zvec=\{\zvec_i\}_{i=1}^n$, with $\zvec_i=(z_{i1},\ldots,z_{id})^\top$, is computed from the copula data using the $d$ quantile functions